a11ywatch/docs/docs/deployment.md

 title: Deployment
 ---

-At the moment we use Fargate to deploy all things A11yWatch but, not limited to only AWS.
-This page is for people who are trying to deploy A11yWatch on your own infrastructure.
+AWS Fargate is our main service used to deploy all things A11yWatch but, not limited to only AWS.

 ## Getting Started